antoinealb/antoinealb.github.io/_posts/2019-08-10-automatically-rebooting-tradfri-gateay.md

 Finally, we will reboot the gateway each morning at 5 AM.
 At this point everybody should be asleep and not using the lights so it should not create any issues.
 We will use [Cron](https://en.wikipedia.org/wiki/Cron) which is a system used to schedule periodic jobs on UNIX systems.
-It is configured by a file called the Crontab, and you can read how this file works by doing `man 5 crontab`.
+You configure it using a file called the Crontab, and you can read how this file works by doing `man 5 crontab`.
 Append the following to the crontab by running `EDITOR=nano crontab -e`, which will open an editor to modify your cron job definitions.
-Once you exit the editor, the syntax of the file will be checked and the new jobs will install if the file is OK.
+Once you exit the editor, cron checks the syntax of the file and installs the new jobs if the config is valid.

 ```
 0 5 * * * PATH=$PATH:/usr/local/bin && export PATH && reboot_tradfri.py -k KEY IP